National Anxiety and Depression Awareness Week

 Stigma causes people who struggle with treatable conditions to try to pretend nothing is wrong and refrain from getting help.
-Untreated anxiety and depression can lead to bigger problems, such as a tendency to try to self-medicate with alcohol or drugs, or to have suicidal tendencies.
+Untreated anxiety and depression can lead to bigger problems, such as a tendency to try to self-medicate with alcohol or drugs or to have suicidal tendencies.

 The goal is to help people understand that some of the behavior of a person who suffers from depression or anxiety may be beyond their control unless they get professional help.
-Learning more about depression and anxiety is important for everyone from bosses to family members of an effected individual, and those who may have one of these conditions need to know that asking for help is the right thing to do.
+Learning more about depression and anxiety is important for everyone from bosses to family members of an affected individual, and those who may have one of these conditions need to know that asking for help is the right thing to do.

 If you or a loved one believe you may have a problem with anxiety or depression, don’t try to struggle with it alone.
 Help is available and can make a very big difference for these conditions.
 Start by talking to a family physician or mental health professional to obtain an accurate diagnosis so a treatment plan can be started.
 The treatment plan may include medication, psychotherapy or both.